Nunie123/data_engineering_on_gcp_book/ch_2_orchestration.md

 >   --format="get(config.dagGcsPrefix)"
 gs://us-central1-my-dev-environm-63db6d2e-bucket/dags
 ```
 You can access the bucket with your DAGs just like any other bucket (we talk more about GCS in Chapter 3), but we don't actually need to access the bucket directly to add our DAG.
-Instead we can the command:
+Instead we can use the command:
 ``` bash
 > gcloud composer environments storage dags import \
 >   --environment my-dev-environment \